qdrddr/damien-ai-4friends/mcp/README.md

 ---

 ## ⚙️ MCP Transport
 Each MCP Server may speak with one of a couple of these "languages" (MCP Transport Protocols).
+Locally running MCP Servers almost all typically support STDIO transport protocol but may support SSE and Streamable-HTTP.

 - STDIO - typically with locally installed MCP Servers
 - SSE - sometimes with locally installed MCP Servers, more often with cloud-based MCP Servers